-Priori has also bought the patented rights to CoffeeBerry in skin care, resulting in their Priori Day Cream ($72.76, Amazon.com); Priori CoffeeBerry Night Complex ($73.79, Amazon.com, shown above); and Priori CoffeeBerry Tightening Serum ($59.00, Amazon.com).
+Priori has also bought the patented rights to CoffeeBerry in skin care, resulting in their Priori Day Cream ($72.76, amazon.com); Priori CoffeeBerry Night Complex ($73.79, amazon.com); and Priori CoffeeBerry Tightening Serum ($59.00, amazon.com).
 The Priori CoffeeBerry line has the advantage that it is natural and organic, unlike RevaléSkin.
 It also has a lower price point than the RevaléSkin line.

 Unfortunately, the Priori line does not list the concentration of CoffeeBerry in its products like RevaléSkin.
 Considering RevaléSkin regularly touted having the most concentrated CoffeeBerry on the market, I have a feeling Priori doesn’t list their concentrations because they fall well short.
 At any rate, limited quantities of RevaléSkin products are available online.
 Some have already begun a steep discount – on Amazon.com, for example, the once $40 cleanser is now just $14.

 Are there alternatives to CoffeeBerry?

 CoffeeBerry’s antioxidant capacity has already been compared to green tea, white tea, vitamin C, vitamin E, grape seed extract or idebenone – and bested them all.
 That’s the sad news.

 The happy part, however, is that it is very well possible (and highly likely) that combinations of antioxidants may be more potent than CoffeeBerry used alone.
 For example, there are antioxidants called “network antioxidants,” which enhance the power of one another when used together.
 They do this by sharing electrons between them.